Skip to main content

 Can you boost a recipe poll with a one-vote-per-day limit?

 Yes.
-Daily-allowance recipe polls are common, and the pacing mode is daily-anchor.
-We deliver your purchased count across the remaining poll days, with each pooled voter casting one vote per day from a different residential IP and returning the next day, exactly as a dedicated supporter would.
-A 1,000-vote order over a 7-day bake-off poll dispatches roughly 143 votes a day from 143 distinct IPs.
-Daily-anchor pacing is in the base price; no surcharge.
+Daily-allowance recipe polls are the norm for month-long bake-off rounds, and we use daily-anchor pacing for them.
+Your purchased count spreads across the remaining poll days — each voter in our pool casts one vote per day from a distinct residential IP, then returns the following day, exactly as a committed home-cook fan would.
+A 1,000-vote order over a seven-day bake-off dispatches roughly 143 votes daily from 143 different IP addresses.
+Daily-anchor pacing is included in the base price with no surcharge.

 How do you handle a recipe-of-the-month poll that closes at month end?